Soliton formation in a bound state in the continuum GaN waveguide polariton laser

 \section{Abstract}

 We study polaritonic bound states in the continuum (BIC) created in GaN waveguides.
 The existence of symmetry-protected BICs is confirmed by the suppression of light emission and the observation of a polarization vortex in momentum space.
 Upon increasing the pumping, polariton population accumulates at the BIC and we observe polariton lasing from the blueshifted BIC states.
-The assessment of the polariton BIC emission energy and of its momentum broadening as a function of pumping power, i.e. of polariton density, indicates the formation of a bright soliton above the lasing threshold.
-Soliton formation at the BIC is induced by the combination of negative mass BIC and of repulsive polariton-polariton interactions.
+The assessment of the polariton BIC emission energy and of its real and momentum space wavefunctions as a function of pumping power, i.e. of polariton density, indicates the formation of a bright soliton above the lasing threshold.
+Soliton formation at the BIC is induced by the combination of negative mass BIC and of repulsive polariton-polariton and polariton-reservoir interactions.

 Bound states in the continuum (BICs) have become a particularly active topic of research in the last years~\cite{hsu2016bound}.
 Various states with suppressed radiative emission were known and studied in optics for a long time.
 However, only their recent interpretation as BICs, known from quantum mechanics~\cite{neumann1929merkwurdige,friedrich1985interfering}, and their description in terms of symmetry~\cite{Sadrieva2019,Overvig2020} and topology~\cite{zhen2014topological} has allowed to engineer and exploit them in numerous applications.
 These cover communications~\cite{dreisow2009adiabatic,gentry2014dark}, lasers~\cite{rybin2017supercavity,kodigala2017lasing,ha2018directional}, filters~\cite{foley2015normal} and sensors~\cite{foley2014symmetry}.
 Topologically-protected BICs have been demonstrated in many configurations~\cite{doeleman2018experimental,yoda2020generation,shen2024topologically}, with their topology being often linked to the polarization degree of freedom, which is at the origin of many phenomena in photonics~\cite{lu2014topological,solnyshkov2021microcavity} thanks to the ubiquitous transverse-electric/transverse-magnetic (TE-TM) spin-orbit coupling~\cite{bliokh2008geometrodynamics,bliokh2015spin,gianfrate2020measurement}.
 In the simplest case, the states around the BIC exhibit a so-called polarization vortex (e.g. TE-polarized), which makes impossible to define the polarization of the BIC itself, which appears as a singularity~\cite{zhen2014topological}.
 From the practical point of view~\cite{kang2023applications}, BICs are often used to ensure lasing at a well-controlled energy and to reduce its nonlinear threshold~\cite{kodigala2017lasing,yu2021ultra,chen2022observation}.